 By: Kim Kelley-Tunis, ACE, BCE, PCQI, Technical Manager, Terminix Commercial

 You have heard it a million times: we are in unprecedented times.
 The emergence of COVID-19 has forced all of us to change our behaviors in how we live our lives.
-Whether it is adapting to an environment of social distancing, relocating our office to the dining room table, or helping our children through the trials and tribulations of virtual classrooms, we have all had to adapt.
+Whether it is adjusting to social distancing, relocating our office to the dining room table, or helping our children through the trials and tribulations of virtual classrooms, we have all had to adapt.
 The same is true for the various animal and insect pests that are frequent inhabitants of our environment.
 The presence of COVID-19 has shown how very interdependent all creatures living within this environment are.
-As we continue to traverse through this new, uncharted environment, we need to determine how our world has changed and how we will need to adapt to those changes.
+As we traverse through this uncharted environment, we must determine how our world has changed and how to adapt.
 Identifying how COVID-19 has impacted the animals and pests that we commonly interact with is an important step in creating a plan for controlling them in this new environment.

 The Impact on Rodent Populations